 8. Reporting After Project Completion

 All awardees must complete an interim report, a blog post, and a short final project report (template will be provided) which will be shared on the CDTS public website.
-Project teams will also be encouraged to present their research findings at relevant CDTS seminars.
+Project teams will also be encouraged to present their research findings at relevant CDTS seminars, including the CDTS Forum.

 For any queries, please contact: dtscentre@manchester.ac.uk